Erickramirez/RoboND-Perception-Project/README.md

 We use axis_min and axis_max pairs to  isolate a region of interest containing only the table and the objects on the table, in this case I filtered 2 axis:
 * y: axis_min = -0.5 and axis_max = 0.5
 * z: axis_min = 0.6 and axis_max = 1.1
-Note: I included `y` axis because it was classifing other objects in the region which only matched with `z` axis.
+Note: I included `y` axis because it was classifying  other objects in the region which only matched with `z` axis.

 ![Alt text](/images/pass_through_filter.png)